 Step 1 Mount the ISC CD on the Oracle server machine or cd to the ISC directory if you downloaded ISC from the web.

 Step 2 Copy the schema.tar file from the ISC product CD or the ISC directory to a temporary directory on the Oracle server.
-Step 3 Extract the createOracleDB.sql among other SQL files: tar xvf schema.tar Step 4 Change to the ddl/3.2 directory that contains the createOracleDB.sql file: cd dd1/3.2 Step 5 Set up the environment to run SQLPLUS, and then run the sqlplus command: sqlplus Step 6 At the SQL> prompt, enter start createOracleDB;

-- Step 7 At the next SQL> prompt, enter exit; - Step 8 Examine the oracle.log log file.
-If no Oracle errors exist (prefix ORA-), the schema loading succeeded. - Step 9 Proceed to the section "ISC Software Installation."
+Step 3 Extract the createOracleDB.sql among other SQL files: tar xvf schema.tar Step 4 Change to the ddl/4.0 directory that contains the createOracleDB.sql file: cd ddl/4.0 Step 5 Set up the environment to run SQLPLUS, and then run the sqlplus command: sqlplus <username>/<userid></userid></username> Step 6 At the SQL> prompt, enter start createOracleDB; Step 7 At the next SQL> prompt, enter exit; Step 8 Examine the oracle.log log file.
+If no Oracle errors exist (prefix ORA- or SP2-), the schema loading succeeded.
+Step 9 Proceed to the section "ISC Software Installation."